Lecture Notes in Cosmology: The perturbed Boltzmann equation for photons

-As we shall see in Chapter~\ref{Chap:CMBEvo}, the scalar contribution $\Theta^{(S)}$ is the one which dominates the CMB temperature fluctuations because it is sourced by scalar perturbations in the metric, which are the strongest since they can grow (they are compressional modes).
+As we shall see in Chapter~\ref{Chap:CMBEvo}, the scalar contribution $\Theta^{(S)}$ is the one that dominates the CMB temperature fluctuations because it is sourced by scalar perturbations in the metric, which are the strongest since they can grow.